-Having lived through it all and thrived because of it, I follow my empathic heart.
-My training has led me to the teachings of Virginia Satir (Experiential Therapy), Sue Johnson (Emotionally Focused Therapy), and John Gottman (The Gottman Method).
-I feel the therapeutic alliance between the therapist and the client is of the utmost importance.
-I feel it’s imperative that my clients feel secure, comfortable, and safe in a non-judgmental environment; we all have problems, no one is immune or above having them.
-There is no shame in asking for help or admitting we need a hand from time to time.
+I work from a collaborative standpoint with clients.
+It is crucial that everyone feels heard and validated within a safe space.
+I utilize The Gottman Method, Collaborative Therapy, and Solution-Focused Therapy.
+I feel that the therapeutic alliance between the therapist and the client is of the utmost importance.
+It is important that clients feel secure, comfortable, and safe in a non-judgmental environment.
+We all have problems.
+No one is immune from them and there is no shame in asking for help or admitting we need a hand from time to time.

 Most of us, at some point, have gone through a difficult time where we may begin to question our worth, our own identity, where we belong, or our trust in the people around us.
 These experiences can come from trauma, feeling betrayed, a relationship ending, or from past hurts.
 I have been there.
 I have been through many of life struggles.
 I have asked for help during these painful times in life.
 If you are struggling with these feelings, I can help.
 We can work through it together.
 I help clients overcome their struggle with self-compassion.
 I provide them with tools to develop self- acceptance, self-care, and realize that they are not alone.
 You can see your value without comparison to others and appreciate everything that makes you unique.
 I work with clients to discover new perspectives and recognize their inner-strength.
 You are stronger than you realize right now; we can find that strength again.

 Working with Couples